-“CPJ’s outstanding work in defending the right of journalists to report the news safely exemplifies the best of what journalism can be,” said Professor Carol Schwalbe, director of the School of Journalism.
+“CPJ’s outstanding work in defending the right of journalists to report the news safely exemplifies the best of what journalism can be,” Professor Carol Schwalbe said.

 While the term “fake news” has made its way into modern vernacular, especially regarding politicians, the term means something entirely different overseas.
 Recently, Simon said, many governments use the term “fake news” to silence opposition or stories they do not like.

 “When Trump calls you fake news, it’s annoying, it’s an insult,” Simon said.
 “When you get called fake news in Russia or so many countries around the world, it could be a prelude to genuine physical attacks or threats.”

 Myanmar, for example, arrested a Japanese journalist under a “fake news” law in April.
 He was the first foreign journalist known to be charged since the military takeover in February.

 The current climate toward journalists, Simon said, is “the worst crisis we’ve seen in the history of this organization.”